hashmi7238/HR_Analytics_Report_using_PowerBI/README.md

 1.Import Data to Power BI
 2.Data Cleaning and Processing
 3.Power BI Report
-   a.Creating KPIs in Power BI
+   A.Creating KPIs in Power BI
-   b.Creating Chart in Power BI
+   B.Creating Chart in Power BI
+   C.Table in Power BI
+4.Insight

 Import Data to Power BI:
 -------------------------